Sebastian-Belkner/cunuSHT/README.md

 Currently in 2 steps:

-Enter the `pysht/c` folder, and compile the C and CUDA library, and install the python module via the `pyproject.toml`
+Enter the `cunusht/c` folder, and compile the C and CUDA library, and install the python module via the `pyproject.toml`

 ```
-cd pysht/c
+cd cunusht/c
 pip install .
 ```

-Then, go to the root directory, and install `pysht`:
+Then, go to the root directory, and install `cunusht`:

 ```
 cd ./../../